 - Next step is to choose the “RC Calibration” and then tap “Calibrate”.

 - Now you have to move the throttle stick according to the instructions shown in the app.
 Repeat it several times and ensure that the throttle stick can go through the maximum and minimum path.

 - Turn the dial according to the instruction given by the app and repeat it several times.
 After that you just need to tap “Finish” and that is it.

 With these steps you have calibrated your Remote Controller.
 If the calibration fails, repeat these steps again.

 What to Do After RC Signal is Lost on DJI Phantom 3?

 DJI Phantom 3 updated controller just have lost RC signal during the flight.
 But what to do if this happen to your Phantom 3 during the flight?
 Follow these tips to know more.

 First thing you need to do is to contect your RC to mobile device and turn on the remote controller.
-Open the DJI GO app and enter camera view.
+Open the DJI GO app and enter the camera view.
 Tap “MC settings”, go to “Advanced settings”.
-Then find “RC signal lost” and there you will have three options.
+Then find “RC signal lost” and you will have three options there.
 1. Landing, 2.
 Hover, 3.
 Return-to-Home.